Beyond the Manosphere: Healing the Fracture between the Masculine and the Feminine

 Many people have been watching The Manosphere on Netflix, a TV show created by Louis Theroux about a group of alpha-male influencers who provide content about fitness, business, and self-improvement.

 As I watched it, I found myself sitting with a mixed response.
 On one level, what was being shown was confronting—young men speaking about women in ways that felt crude, at times disrespectful, even dehumanising.
-There were moments that were sad to watch, not just because of what was being said, but because of what seemed to be missing.
+There were moments that were sad to watch, not just because of what was being said, but because of what seemed to be missing — love and respect for the feminine.

 What is actually going on here?